dropaLou24/Bonofix-Custom-CSS-for-Logseq/README.md

-# ✨ Bonofix Custom CSS for Logseq
+# ✨ Custom CSS for Logseq

 This is a personalized CSS add-on for the [Bonofix](https://github.com/Bono-BF/logseq-bonofix-theme) theme in [Logseq](https://logseq.com).
 It introduces soft pastel header colors, improved tag styling, custom fonts, and optional bold/italic enhancements — all organized and easy to toggle.